-Whether you’re pregnant or just thinking about getting pregnant, nutrition may be on your mind.
-When you’re pregnant, your body needs different nutrition.
-Though you won’t need to take in a lot more calories in the beginning of pregnancy, you will need more vitamins and minerals.
+Whether you’re pregnant or thinking about getting pregnant, nutrition may be on your mind.
+Your body needs different nutrition before and during pregnancy.
+You won’t need many more calories at the beginning of pregnancy, but you will need more of many vitamins and minerals.

-It can be difficult to meet these nutrient needs with food alone, and that’s where prenatal vitamins can help.
-They’re specifically designed to meet your increased needs and give your growing baby a strong start.
+It can be difficult to meet these added needs with food alone—that’s where prenatal vitamins can help.
+They’re specifically designed to help you meet your increased nutrient needs and give your growing baby a strong start.

-Before getting started, remember to consult with your doctor about changes to your diet and prenatal vitamin supplement plan.
+Before getting started, consult with your doctor about any changes to your diet and prenatal vitamin supplement plan.

 Even if you’re eating a balanced diet, prenatal vitamin supplements are an important part of a healthy pregnancy.
-Prenatal vitamins are similar to multivitamin supplements but specifically made for pregnant women.
-They contain most of the daily vitamins and minerals that you and your baby will need before and during pregnancy, like iron and folate.
+Prenatal vitamins are multivitamin/mineral supplements that are specifically made for pregnant women.
+They contain nutrients such as iron and folate that your baby and you will need before, during, and even after pregnancy.

 Essential nutrient support

-Eating healthy foods during pregnancy is crucial.
-But prenatal vitamins are designed to help fill any nutrition gaps in your diet—from the beginning of your pregnancy through breastfeeding.
+Eating healthy foods during pregnancy is essential.
+Prenatal vitamins are designed to help fill any nutrition gaps in your diet—from the beginning of your pregnancy through breastfeeding.
 Read the Art of Eating guide for more on the role of prenatal vitamins before and during your pregnancy.

 Reduced risk for complications and birth defects